soumengorain/Test/README.md

 # Test

-THis is my first experience with GitHub.
+This is my first experience with GitHub.